 All eyes are on us, teachers now, and we need your full cooperation and understanding to get the most out of this learning situation.

 Here are some communication tips for students involved in the distance learning process!

 Here are ten tips/steps you should follow in order to ease the burden on your teacher and improve communication in distance learning:

-Wait and please do not be negative if some of your classmates have technical problems, or if they post questions you think are maybe redundant.
-Please bear in mind that not all students possess the same knowledge about using digital tools and some of your classmates may not be very tech-savvy.
+Wait, and please do not be negative if some of your classmates have technical problems or if they post questions you think are maybe redundant.
+Please remember that not all students possess the same knowledge about digital tools, and some of your classmates may not be very tech-savvy.

 Be a lesson moderator

 Does someone have some problems with using the apps or completing the assignments?
 You are allowed to step in and help your classmates finish a task.
 At the same time, you are letting your teacher continue with the lesson without interruptions.

 If you noticed that your teacher is stuck, motivate your teacher to continue, even offer to help with using an app if you know how to use it.
 Be polite, but do not be ashamed to show that you know something.
 I promise you that your teacher will be forever grateful.

 Your teacher spent a lot of time creating the assignments.
 The chances are that your teacher may have used technology to create your assignments for the first time.
 Do not make your teacher remind you multiple times – collaborate and complete your assignment on time.

 Do not try to cheat